rackerlabs/support-how-to/content/cloud-servers/disable_http_compression_in_apache.md

 product_url: cloud-servers
 ---

-This article explains how to check if HTTP is being compressed on your Apache server as well as how to disable this compression.
+This article explains how to check if HTTP is being compressed on your Apache&reg; server.
+It also explains how to disable this compression.

 ### Testing your server for HTTP compression

-1. Connect to the server using OpenSSl.
+1. Connect to the server using OpenSSL.

 2. Add the following request to the header to check for HTTP compression:

        Accept-Encoding:compress,gzip

-If compression is enabled, the server will respond by compressing the page.
-If the server does not support compression, it will display the page in plain text.
+If compression is enabled, the server responds by compressing the page.
+If the server does not support compression, it  displays the page in plain text.

-### Disabling HTTP compression using Ubuntu or Debian operating systems
+### Disabling HTTP compression by using Ubuntu or Debian operating systems

+To disable the compression by using Ubuntu&reg; or Debian&reg;, use the following steps:

-1. Disable the module mod_deflate using the following command:
+1. Disable the module **mod_deflate** by using the following command:

        $ sudo a2dismod deflate